-- Material Weakness in Internal Control over Financial Reporting - Condition: The Cooperative does not have an internal control policy in place over annual financial reporting that would enable management to prepare its annual financial statements and related footnote disclosures are complete and presented in accordance with U.S. GAAP. - Criteria or Specific Requirement: Management is responsible for establishing and maintaining internal controls and for the fair presentation of the financial statements including the related disclosures, in conformity with U.S. GAAP. - Cause: The Cooperative has not adopted an internal control policy over the annual financial reporting under U.S. GAAP.
+Condition: The Cooperative does not have an internal control policy in place over annual financial reporting that would enable management to prepare its annual financial statements and related footnote disclosures are complete and presented in accordance with U.S.

+GAAP.

+Criteria or Specific

+Requirement: Management is responsible for establishing and maintaining internal controls and for the fair presentation of the financial statements including the related disclosures, in conformity with the annual financial reporting under U.S. GAAP.
 The Cooperative engages the audit firm to prepare the annual financial statements and related footnote disclosures.
-However, they have reviewed and approved the annual financial statements and the related footnote disclosures. - Effect: The potential exists that a material misstatement could occur in the financial statements and not be prevented or detected and corrected by the Cooperative's internal control. - Recommendation: The Cooperative should continue to evaluate their internal staff and expertise to determine if an internal control policy over the annual financial reporting is beneficial.
+However, they have reviewed and approved the annual financial statements and the related footnote disclosures.